 Be ready to receive reviews reflecting the accurate feedback of your customers.
 These reviews would serve as social proof of your business and influence potential customers.

-You can expect three things from your customers once the deal is closed — they’ll repurchase from you, become a brand ambassador for your products and services, or never come back to you.
+You can expect three things from your customers once the deal is closed — they’ll repurchase from you, become a brand ambassador for your products and services, or never return to you.
 In the case of the third consequence, you would want to get their feedback and see what you could do to retain customers.

-What is the Difference Between B2B Sales Funnel and B2B Sales Process?
+What Is the Difference Between B2B Sales Funnel and B2B Sales Process?

 A B2B sales process represents the entire exercise your sales team makes, with your sales manager keeping track of it.
 It is brand-focused and has an internal viewpoint, relying on the sales and marketing team to convert a prospect into a customer.